skywardmc/adrenaline/README.md

 🐋 Install using Docker Compose
 </summary>

-> It may be a good idea to have some knowledge on using Docker before doing this.
+> It's a good idea to have some knowledge on using Docker before doing this.

 1. Make sure you have Docker Engine installed properly according to the [Docker docs](https://docs.docker.com/engine/install)
 2. Create a new directory